 The BROK® is a basic course about regulations and organization for WMO-project research (Medical Research Involving Human Subjects Act, WMO, in Dutch).

 The course is mandatory for all researchers who set up or carry out a WMO-project at the UMC Utrecht or at another location under the responsibility of UMC Utrecht such as the sponsor of the research (decision by the Executive Board of UMC Utrecht).

 - e-Learning (eBROK®), including a self-assessment

-- A site specific part at the UMC Utrecht (1/2 day course)
+- A site specific part at the UMC Utrecht (hand-outs or a 1/2 day course)

 - The national BROK® exam

 More information about the BROK®-course is located at https://nfu-ebrok.nl/.

 If you successfully pass your BROK® exam you will obtain a BROK® certificate and you will be added to the public BROK-register.
 If you have any questions concerning the BROK® certificate please contact EMWO.

 - The BROK course is 1.5 ECT for PhD students and students.

 - Per 25 August 2020 the accreditation by the ABFE/ABAN is 16 points after finishing the complete eBROK course.